gongybable/gongybable.github.io/pages/Knowledge_Base/NN/cnn/index.md

 ```

 ## Transfer Learning
-> Transfer learning involves taking a pre-trained neural network and adapting the neural network to a new, different data set.
+Transfer learning involves taking a pre-trained neural network and adapting the neural network to a new, different data set.
+It works when:

+1. Task A and Task B have same input format.

+2. You have a lot more data for Task A than Task B.

+3. Low level features for A could be helpful for learning B.

 ![alt text](transfer_learning.png) <br />
 <small>*Four Cases when Using Transfer Learning*</small>